the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 #### Writing Checklists

 When writing a new chapter for _The Turing Way_, you might include a Checklist subchapter that itemises key action points you want readers to take based on the chapter content.
-We recommend that you format your Checklist subchapters as unordered lists:
+We recommend that you format your Checklist subchapters as unordered lists (checklist items denoted by `[ ]` do not render correctly):

 ```
 # Checklist